davisvle/davisvle/README.md

 ## 💻 About Me

-I'm a support analyst transitioning into the world of data analytics.
+I'm an IT support analyst transitioning into the world of data analytics.
 With a background in troubleshooting and systems support, I'm now focused on turning data into insights that drive decisions.

 Currently, I'm expanding my skills in: